 People come to me when they lose their Bitcoins any number of ways, but the one common element in their stories is that they failed to save their recovery seed.
 Most modern wallets ask you to save your recovery seed/mnemonic phrase somewhere safe when you set up your wallet.
 You can keep it in a safe place (such as an actual safe) or an encrypted flash drive (I use Veracrypt).
 Triple-check both the words and the word order, as one person I worked with wrote down his seed incorrectly and lost all of his coins.

 2: Use a hardware wallet — or a strongly encrypted software wallet.

 A hardware wallet (an electronic device dedicated to storing Bitcoin) such as a Trezor or Ledger is the safest place for your Bitcoin.
-Read my Trezor review on Amazon to understand the pros and cons of using one.
+Read my guide to hardware cryptocurrency wallets to understand the pros and cons of using one.

 If you don’t use a hardware wallet, use a wallet which supports strong encryption.
 The JAXX wallet, for example, can be easily hacked and your coins stolen.
 I use the Electrum wallet, which allows me to encrypt my wallet file.

 3: Encrypt your hard drive.

 Encrypting your whole hard drive is essential if you don’t want anyone with physical or virtual access to your computer to be able to extract all of your data.
 Modern versions of Windows and Apple iOS make this easy.